TuZhechen/hello_world/README.md

 # hello_world
-first dive
+First dive
-# New to this code space
+New to this code space
-# Cannot wait to do something cool in the future!
+Cannot wait to do something cool in the future!